By Martin E. Hansen, Member until 2018

 I spent a few days after graduation to think things over, because I knew that the document I was now going to write would be one of the most important in my life, seen from Yakami's perspective.
 Here something wonderful happened and the pieces came together in my mind and I wrote the letter to Kimu Sensei, as the thoughts gradually came to me.
 I will not reproduce the contents of the letter 100 % here, as, firstly, it is deeply personal and my benefit, from a special training adapted for me, but it is partially described in the above.
 But schematically, I saw the light in the special training, and the figure below contains the essence of my training course and can also be used as a guide for others

-Briefly, the figure can be explained as follows: Yakami Taijutsu is the center and goal of the entire training.
+In short, the figure can be explained as follows: Yakami Taijutsu is the center and goal of the entire training.
 The tool to reach a certain level in Yakami Taijutsu is Yakami Gensei-ryu, where the main emphasis and essence is the basic training.
-In the basic training, which is the link to Yakami Taijutsu, you have to find the technique and train the details, also called "Hiden", understand them internally as well as externally.
-On the mental side, the tool is a "cleansing" of the mind, understanding your potential and seeing your strong and weak sides, here it happens through a mirror from Kimu Sensei.
-Taken together, you create your own techniques physically with the "root" in the traditional, and psychologically through self-knowledge "what can you do?"
-"Do you want it enough?", said in another way, you set the limits yourself.
-It may sound very beautiful and far-fetched, but think about it, I have been doing that….for a long time!
+In the basic training, which is the link to Yakami Taijutsu, you have to find the technique and train the details also called "Hiden", understand them both inner and outer.
+On the mental side, the tool is a "cleansing" of the mind, understand your potential and see your strengths and weaknesses, here it happens through a mirror from Kimu Sensei.
+Together, you create your own techniques physically with the "root" in the traditional, and mentally through self-knowledge "what can you do?" "do you want it?", in other words, you set your own limitations.
+It may sound very beautiful and premeditated, but think about it, I have done that....for a long time!

-I only waited 4 hours for the response, although it felt longer.
-The answer was "You have hereby passed your pre-graduation, congratulations".
+I only waited 4 hours for the answer, although it felt longer.
+The answer was „You have passed your pre-graduation, congratulations on that‟.
 I read it many times and a stone fell from my heart, this email was worth all 5 months.
-I felt relieved and again had the courage to move forward, but also knew that, at this moment, the course was set in the future towards even greater demands, challenges, responsibilities and obligations.
+I felt relieved and had the courage to move on again, but also knew that, at this moment, the course was set in the future towards even greater demands, challenges, responsibilities and obligations.

 During the many hours of training, you get many experiences both physically and mentally, which I have also described above.
 There is also experience to be gained here.
 When you collect these experiences and ideas and perceive them as tools, you can see connections between different techniques.
 I experienced e.g. suddenly seeing a connection between Iai and basic parries, but also between Jo techniques and Hsingi techniques.